rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 Introduce a set of `core::volatile::VolatileXyz` structs, modeled after the existing `core::sync::atomic::AtomicXyz` API, which expose volatile loads and stores of natively supported width with both atomic and non-atomic semantics.
-Deprecate `ptr::[read|write]_volatile` and the corresponding methods of pointer types, and recommend that they be replaced with `Relaxed` atomic volatile operations on every platform that has support for them.
+Recommend that `ptr::[read|write]_volatile` and the corresponding methods of pointer types be replaced with atomic volatile operations on every platform that has support for them.

 # Motivation